-Example.
 Consider the example of an light switch.
 Initially, the light is off.
 Once a button is pressed, the light is turned on.
 To turn the light off, the button has to be released and pressed again.
 Model the light switch as Kripke structure.

 Solution.
-A state is labeled with the label 1 if the light is on, and with label 0 if the light is off.
-Similarly, we use the label r for states in which the button is released, and p for those states in which the button is pressed.

-In \mathcal{K}2 , initially, the button may either be pressed or released.
-This is modeled by means of two initial states.
-As example for a transition, consider the state labeled with (0, r): to model the case the button is pressed, there is a transition to the state labeled (1, p).
-Otherwise, the system remains in state (0, r) by means of a self-transition.
+A state is labeled with 1 if the light is on, and with 0 if the light is off.
+Similarly, we use the label r for states in which the button is released, and p when the button is pressed.
+Initially, the button may either be pressed or released.
+As example for a transition, consider the state labeled with (0, r): to model a push of the button, there is a transition to the state labeled (1, p).
+Otherwise, the system remains in (0, r).